zathras/testy/README.md

 science curriculum.

 A popular tool for unit testing is JUnit, from https://junit.org/.
-It works, well, but it's a large and complex tool.
+It works well, but it's a large and complex tool.
 It also makes extensive use of reflection to identify and invoke tests.
 It's an understandable use of reflection, but now that Java has lambdas, normal Java techniques can easily be used to build a list of tests to be executed, instead of